PolinaLip/ProteomeTranscriptomeComparison_BaikalAmphipods/README.md

 ## ProteomeTranscriptomeComparison_BaikalAmphipods
-Here are scripts for the comparison of the proteome and transcriptome of the Baikal amphipods exposed to 24C (for 24 hours, heat shock).
+Here are scripts for the comparison between the proteome and transcriptome of two endemic Baikal amphipods (E. verrucosus and E. cyaneus) and a Holarctic species (G. lacustris) exposed to 24C (for 24 hours, heat shock experiment).
+The here studied species are non-model organisms with no full-assembled genome available.

 ### prot_transcr_lfc.R:
 1. relates each protein group to their transcripts;